 If you need help paying off payday loans, debt consolidation can be a practical option.
 Consider the benefits:

-- Longer repayment terms.
+- Longer repayment terms and predictable monthly payments.
 Short-term payday loans must be repaid in two weeks, but personal loans and payday alternative loans, for example, give borrowers months or years to repay the debt, typically in equal-sized installments.
 That gives borrowers more certainty in their budget.

 There are also a few drawbacks to consolidating payday loan debt:

 - Tougher eligibility criteria: Consolidating a payday loan with a debt at a lower APR is a real positive, but qualifying for low rates is easier said than done.
 You typically need at least fair credit to be eligible, while good or excellent credit is needed to snare interest rates on the lower end of the spectrum.
 Your debt-to-income (DTI) ratio could also make or break your payday loan consolidation application.

 - Minimum borrowing amounts.
 Some financing options, such as a personal loan for debt consolidation, may have minimum borrowing amounts that are higher than the amount needed to pay off your payday loan debt.